pgaijin66/pgaijin66/README.md

 🎯  My goal in life is to be 0.00001% better than what i was yesterday.
 To what extent, i would succeed ?
 Time will tell but as the saying goes "It's not the destination, but the journey that matters" hence i am trying to enjoying every bit of this journey.

 📦  All the repositories in here are the storage for whatever technical things i have been working on lately, mostly for my own gratification.
-If anyone finds it useful for interesting, even better.
+If anyone finds it useful or interesting, even better.

 📚  I love reading tech books and have started sharing key takeaways of all the books i read.
 You can find it here [books](https://99devops.com/books)